SkillsUnion/tamkeen-cloud/2-javascript/8-npm.md

 ## How to Find NPM Packages

 NPM packages are typically discovered via Google Search and tutorials.
-During Rocket's Bootcamp we will direct you to all packages we need, although Rocket encourages you to independently find new packages to enhance your projects, especially for your capstone.
+During this bootcamp we will direct you to all packages we need, although we encourages you to independently find new packages to enhance your projects, especially for your capstone.